-All Bitney students are able to enroll in college preparatory coursework throughout their school careers at Bitney.
+Because of our small student population, Bitney Prep works to support the learning needs of unduplicated students by increasing the opportunities and resources available to all students.
+All Bitney students can enroll in college preparatory coursework throughout their school careers at Bitney.
 We have additional support in place, especially in the challenging subject of mathematics to help improve student learning.
-Math is a major area of focus in our LCAP.
-All of our students work with their Advisors every year to plan for the coursework that they will need to graduate and become career and college ready.
-Bitney has a high percentage of students with IEPs.
-We will be at almost 30% IEPs for the 2024-2025 school year.
-Access to curriculum and support to help these students succeed is the hallmark of Bitney's Resource Specialist Program.
-Internships that help students learn about the workplace and explore career opportunities help connect these students to their coursework studies.
-Lastly, Bitney has worked with Sierra College and the Nevada County Superintendent of Schools office to offer a Dual Enrollment CTE Pathway in Entrepreneurship/Self Employment.
-We now have a small, but significant cadre of graduating students who have completed a CTE Pathway.
+Math is a major area of focus in our LCAP, and we are providing both additional support to mathematics learners and additional professional development training to our mathematics instructors.

+All of our students work with their Advisors every year to plan for the coursework that they will need to graduate and become career and college-ready.
+Bitney Prep has a high percentage of students with IEPs.
+We will be at almost 35% IEPs for the 2025-2026 school year.
+Access to curriculum and support to help these students succeed is the hallmark of Bitney Prep's Resource Specialist Program.
+Internships that help students learn about the workplace and explore career opportunities help connect these students to their coursework.
+Lastly, Bitney Prep has established with Sierra College a Dual Enrollment CTE Pathway in Entrepreneurship/Self-Employment.
+We now have a small but significant cadre of graduating students who have completed a CTE Pathway.
 We expect this group to consistently increase.
+All of our advisory teachers are currently in the process of applying for a CTE credential.